kurolatte/Anime-Fandom-API/readme.md

 ## Media
 * The background image used in this site was obtained from [freeartbackgrounds](https://freeartbackgrounds.com/)
+* The videos used in this site was obtained from Youtube

 ## Acknowledgements
 * I received inspiration for this project from [MyAnimeList](https://myanimelist.net/)